schors/webber/in/hooks.md

 		params.content = params.content.replace("e", "EEEEE")

-= After reading files =
+= Hooks fired after files are read =

-At this stage all pages and their meta-information has been read.
-Now we can generate additional data, e.g. page hierarchy, tag-clouds, lists of recently changed files, etc. This is done via the following two hooks.
+Now all pages and their meta-information has been read.

+The following hooks allow plugins to use this data and generate additional data, e.g. a page hierarchy, tag-clouds, lists of recently changed files, etc.

-The webber-supplied plugin [[hierarchy]] uses this mechanism.
+For example, the plugin [[hierarchy]] uses this mechanism.

 == scan ==